 The Plum Card® from American Express comes with the ability to get a 1.5% early pay discount, with no cap on what you can earn back when you pay your balance before the billing cycle ends.
 Take up to 60 days to pay with no interest, when you pay your minimum due by the payment due date.

-The annual fee for the Plum Card is $0 for the first year, then $250.
+The annual fee for the Plum Card is an introductory annual fee of $0 for the first year, then $250.
 There isn’t an annual fee for additional cards and you also won’t pay a foreign transaction fee (See Rates & Fees).

 Capital One Spark Business Cards